Multifaith Living Community

 CA House’s insurance policies do not cover resident property.
 Residents should purchase their own renter’s insurance if they feel it is necessary.

-Residents have free access to wireless internet service in the Main House (in the program rooms).
+Residents have free access to wireless internet service while on the Main House deck.
 Each house may subscribe to an internet service provider at their own expense.

 Main House Kitchen and Community Food